-Many people go gluten free in hopes of feeling better.
-Still, few realize there are several dangers associated with the gluten-free diet that can easily be avoided given the right knowledge upfront.
-Discuss any diet changes with your doctor or nutritionist.
+Many people go gluten-free in hopes of feeling better.
+Yet, few realize the dangers of a gluten-free diet that can easily be avoided given the proper knowledge upfront.
+Please discuss any dietary changes with your doctor or nutritionist.
 Please see my disclosures.

 When someone is diagnosed with celiac disease, non-celiac gluten sensitivity, or an autoimmune disease and suddenly has to go on a strict gluten-free diet, they might find the transition easy, at least at first.

 They know they must avoid gluten, a protein found in wheat, rye, barley, and sometimes oats.
-And there are many products labeled “gluten free” to be found at the grocery store, making it easy to trade pizza or bread for a gluten-free version of pizza or bread instead.
+There are many products labeled “gluten-free” at the grocery store, making it easy to trade pizza or bread for a gluten-free version of pizza or bread instead.

-However, before going gluten free, someone must become hyper-aware of the following dangers of the gluten-free diet.
+However, before going gluten-free, someone must become hyper-aware of the following five dangers of a gluten-free diet so their newfound diet doesn’t do more harm than good.

 Danger #1: Lack of Fiber

-Wheat contains important fiber and prebiotics that must be replaced once someone removes wheat from their diet.
+Wheat contains important fiber and prebiotics that must be replaced when you remove wheat from your diet.

-When switching to a gluten-free diet, many people don’t eat the average amount of fiber their body is used to eating.
-This is why it’s essential for them to look to gluten-free sources of fiber instead, which include:
+When switching to a gluten-free diet, it’s essential to look to gluten-free sources of fiber instead.
+Good sources of dietary fiber include:

 - Legumes, nuts, and seeds, including beans, flax seeds, lentils, chickpeas, almonds, and peanuts.

-- Fruits, including berries, apples, bananas, pears, etc.
+- Fruits, including berries, apples, bananas, and pears.

-- Vegetables including peas, broccoli, potatoes (with skin), cauliflower, carrots, etc.
+- Vegetables, including peas, broccoli, potatoes (with skin), cauliflower, and carrots.

-Most gluten-free packaged foods are made using white rice flour, which lacks fiber and nutrition.
-However, gluten-free products made from whole grains, beans, and seeds can ensure adequate daily fiber intake.
+Remember, most gluten-free packaged foods are made using white rice flour, which lacks fiber and nutrition.
+Look instead for gluten-free products made from whole grains, beans, and seeds to ensure you get adequate daily fiber.

-One study shows that prebiotic fibers are important in “increasing the numbers of bifidobacteria in the colon, increasing calcium absorption, increasing fecal weight, shortening gastrointestinal transit time, and possibly lowering blood lipid levels.”
+One study shows that prebiotic fibers are essential in “increasing the numbers of bifidobacteria in the colon, increasing calcium absorption, increasing fecal weight, shortening gastrointestinal transit time, and possibly lowering blood lipid levels.”

 There are plenty of gluten-free prebiotic-rich sources beyond wheat, including: